Dental Implants Cornwall

 How can a missing tooth impact my health?

-Dental implants come under restorative dentistry, a type of dentistry that is geared towards improving the appearance and function of the teeth.
+Dental implants in Cornwall come under restorative dentistry, a type of dentistry that is geared towards improving the appearance and function of the teeth.
 However, there are a number of problems which can arise from tooth loss.

 Did you know that your teeth are not just a tool for eating?
 They also aid with speech and a missing tooth can make it harder to pronounce specific words.
 This is because teeth help control the airflow in and out of the mouth.
 When there is not enough friction from a fast airflow, strident sounds are harder to pronounce.

 The most well known function of the teeth is their ability to help us digest food through chewing.
 When we have teeth missing, especially in the back of the mouth, it becomes a more difficult task to break down food effectively.
-Depending how many teeth are missing the ability to eat solid foods could be limited.
+Depending on how many teeth are missing the ability to eat solid foods could be limited.

 Front teeth are sharp and have long single roots to take the lever forces of cutting and tearing food.
 Back teeth are flat and have two or three roots to spread the forces of crushing and grinding food.

-If you lose back teeth the front teeth have to over work to chew food effectively and they are not designed to take these forces and overloading can create failure of the front teeth in time.
+If you lose back teeth the front teeth have to overwork to chew food effectively and they are not designed to take these forces and overloading can create failure of the front teeth in time.